Festival of Chariots: Ratha Yatra

 The festival of Chariots originated in India in a city called Jagannatha Puri.
 The festival has been used in Vishnu-related traditions in Hinduism along with other traditions such as Daoism.
 The festival celebrates Lord Krishna return to Vrindavan.
 Vrindavan is a town in the Mathura district of Uttar Pradesh, India however it is also a symbolic as an eternal spiritual place which encumbers everything and is transcendental.
 To go to Vrindavan is the act of seeing God himself, as you are enveloped by them.
 Vrindavan is where Krishna returned, but Vrindavan is also Krishna himself.
 This tradition of using a chariot in public procession is an ancient tradition, common in many Asian traditions.
 The pulling of the chariot symbolises the pulling of the lord into one's heart.

 World-wide example

 The festival of the chariots is now celebrated world-wide, in nearly every major city.
-For example, in San Francisco the festival is celebrated annually.
 The event causes a city-wide interruption as the festival draws in thousands of people to participate.
 In 2017 procession wooden carts were rolled through the streets accompanied by the ISKCON chant; “Hare krishna, hare krishna, krishna krishna, hare hare…”.
 Food and music are essential parts of the festival, as in many ISKCON festivals.
 Vegetarian food is usually supplied during the festival and well as information on how to become part of the community.
 The festivals display a connectivity of Indian culture and ethically non-Indian population.
-Vani Devi Das born in Sacramento, US was brought up within the movement and attends the annual festival.
-Das makes it a family affair bringing her children.
-She is an example of the festival of Indian functioning in a western sphere.